 Regular lectures will be held in person and thus attendance will be expected.
 Attendance will not be tracked explicitly.
 Instead attendance will be tracked implicitly via frequent in-lecture quizzes that happen every lecture.
 At the end of the semester, the participation credit will be a function of how many in-lecture quizzes students do.
 All lecture material will be made available to all students throughout on Canvas, but note that not all lectures will be recorded.
-That said, the lecture material posted should be sufficient if one class is missed.
-Your instructor is also available to assist to ensure students can catch-up.
+That said, the lecture material posted should be sufficient if one class is missed, though the version with filled in blanks will not.
+Your instructor is available to assist to ensure students can catch-up, but please also rely on your classmates as will..